 - Register with Motorola Online.
 This will take a while to get a approved.
-I don’t engage in knowingly purchasing pirated boot-leg software on any level; hence, registering with Motorola Online is the only way to legally purchase OEM Motorola CPS for your particular Motorola hand-held transceiver.
+I don’t engage in knowingly purchasing pirated boot-leg software on any level; hence, registering with Motorola Online is the only way to legally purchase OEM Motorola CPS for my particular Motorola hand-held transceivers.
 The reason you want to register with Motorola online before you get your hand-held transceiver, is you want to make certain you are approved to purchase the CPS and the entitlement keys.
 When you get approved, you will also get OTA firmware updates for your hand-held transceiver.
 If you don’t get approved, then you would not have spent $1000 or more on a Motorola hand-held transceiver only to have it as a nice fancy paper-weight on your desk;

 - If you purchase a used or new Motorola on eBay or online, avoid dealers and sellers that don’t have a return policy.
-Often times, sellers will give the reason they don’t accept returns because people swap parts — well, that’s a bunch of crap in my opinion — the bottom line is these types of sellers don’t want to support the product, they just want the quick cash, or they got the product in a malfeasant manner — stay away from these sellers — they just want the quick sale.
+Often times, sellers will give the reason they don’t accept returns because people swap parts — well, that’s a bunch of crap in my opinion — the bottom line is these types of sellers don’t want to support the product; they just want the quick cash; or, they got the product in a malfeasant manner — stay away from these sellers — they just want the quick sale.
 Should you decide to purchase a Motorola from these questionable sources, you do so at your own risk;

-- I only buy new equipment; but, if you do purchase a used Motorola, make certain you have a return policy and make certain you get a certificate indicating the used Motorola hand-held transceiver was bench-tested usually with Aeroflex equipment.
+- I only buy new equipment; but, if you do purchase a used Motorola, make certain you have a return policy and make certain you get a certificate indicating the used Motorola hand-held transceiver was bench-tested, usually with Aeroflex equipment.
 The seller will provide you with a document or a certification sticker on the transceiver;

 - If you buy used, make certain you get the serial numbers checked with Motorola.
 Often times, sellers will get a Motorola and change up the serial numbers.
 If this happens, Motorola will not provide your with support.